4 PUBLIC POLICY REQUIREMENTS, OBJECTIVES AND OTHER APPROPRIATION MANDATES

 must file an FWA.
 It is the grantee organization's responsibility to ensure that all sites engaged in research

-involving human subjects have an appropriate FWA and IRB approval consistent with 45 CFR part 46.
+involving human subjects have an appropriate FWA and IRB approval consistent with 45 CFR 46.
 It also is the

 grantee's responsibility to comply with NIH prior approval requirements related to the addition of sites not